cmawhorter/urn-lib/README.md

 Allows you to construct arbitrary parsed urns to use with `validate()` or `format()`.

+Note: If you provide a protocol to build it is used, but that won't work with format().
+See #8.

 Note: Build returns null values and there is currently a bug/feature #7 with validate() that will cause validation to fail if ParsedUrn has any null values.
 (PR welcome)

 Example: